ZiyangYE/LicheeTang20K_DDR_Test/README.md

 In this firmware, the DDR3 interface is open sourced under than BSD3 license without the Copyright Gowin IPs.
 This project can also be compiled with some open source compiliers.

-The Gowin DDR3 IP is much faster than this.
+The Gowin DDR3 IP is much faster than this and much larger than this.

-This DDR Interface runs at DDR-40.
+This DDR Interface runs at DDR-80.
 The write rate is about 240Mbits/s.
 The read rate is about 300Mbits/s.

-The Gowin DDR3 IP runs at X.
+The Gowin DDR3 IP runs at DDR-800.
-The maxium write rate is about (when using 64 bursts).
-The maxium read rate is about (when using 64 bursts).
+The maxium read/write rate is about 11,000MBits/s (when using 64 bursts).

 This DDR Interface consumes 147 Regs and 216 LUTs.
-Gowin DDR3 IP consumes
+Gowin DDR3 IP consumes 1288 Regs, 1363 LUTs, 102 ALUs, 8 BSRAMs and 110 SSRAMs.